bzliu94/algorithms/README.md

 29. fast walsh-hadamard transform and hard-coded inverse transform
 30. number theoretic transform (NTT) flavor of FFT (i.e. using modular arithmetic)
 31. prim-jarnik MST algorithm
-32. disjoint set union-find data structure with union-by-size and path compression
+32. disjoint set union-find data structure with union-by-size and path compression and named variant
 33. LCA algorithm from bender and farach-colton
 34. SCC algorithm from kosaraju and sharir
+35. flow-graph intervals and bridges algorithm via tarjan 1976

 \*: tree is for 2-dimensional objects